 Harry's bed was situated by the window, with Terry's bed attached to the wall facing the window.
-Realizing that their nocturnal adventures were not innocuous, Harry ambled over to Terry's bed to wake him up.
-But to Harry's surprise, Terry was wide awake, with his wand clutched tightly in his hand and a sheen of sweat coating his pale face.
-Considering that it's an hour past midnight and the cold winds of November were blowing harshly, no had the right to be sweating; Except kids who ran all over the Hogwarts grounds before getting caught red-handed by a professor.
+Realizing that their nocturnal adventures were dangerous to the inexperienced, Harry ambled over to Terry's bed to wake him up.
+But to Harry's surprise, Terry was wide awake, with his wand clutched tightly in his hand, and a sheen of sweat coating his pale face.
+Considering that it's an hour past midnight and the cold winds of November were blowing harshly, no one had the right to be sweating; Except kids who ran all over the Hogwarts grounds before getting caught red-handed by a professor.

 "Um, Terry?"
-Harry whisper broke the harsh silence of the room.
+Harry's whisper broke the harsh silence of the room.

 Terry gave a sharp jolt, making Harry take a step back in fright.
 "Harry?
 WHERE THE HELL WERE YOU?"

-Harry looked like a prey stuck in the corner.
+Harry looked like a prey stuck in a corner.
 "I-I went around for a walk."

 "It's one o'clock," Terry gave a disbelieving glance.

 "Ah, the wonders of the night," Harry gave a sigh of nostalgia that managed to fool no one.
-"Why happened anyway?"
+"Anyway, what happened?"

 Terry gave a shudder as the fear returned to his eyes.
 "I feel like there's somebody in our room."

 Harry and Remus shared a glance.
-Harry wondered if he was the only one in the castle who was oblivious to the fact that there was a person under his bed.
+Harry wondered if he was the only person in the castle who was oblivious to the fact that there was a criminal under his bed.
 It sure seemed that way.

-"You must be seeing things," Harry fibbed as he waved it off and chuckled nervously.
+"You must be seeing things," Harry lied as he tried to wave off Terry's concerns and chuckled nervously.

 Terry stared at Harry in suspicion.
 "I don't know.
-Whenever I am in the room, I get a feeling like someone's watching me."
+Whenever I am in the room, I get a feeling that someone's watching me."

 Harry held back a sigh.
-Out of all the times for Terry to develop clairvoyance, it happened when there's a mass murderer hiding under his bed.
+Out of all the times for Terry to develop clairvoyance, it happened when there's a mass murderer hiding in the room.
 "I am sure it's nothing."